Now hiring for internship positions

 Learn, participate, engage!

-Wilton Wildlife Preserve & Park is dedicated to training the next generation of environmental professionals by providing valuable environmental experiences.
+Wilton Wildlife is dedicated to training the next generation of environmental professionals by providing valuable environmental experiences.
 We offer many internship opportunities including paid, unpaid, and college credit options.

 Interns work closely in a small team with our education staff to learn the skills of environmental education from development through implementation.
 There are also opportunities to participate in conservation and outdoor recreation projects while engaging with the local community.